 More and more adult children are finding themselves in the position of caring for their aging parents.
-A difficult but essential part of that relationship is participating in the planning for end of life decisions.
+A difficult but essential part of that relationship is participating in the planning for the end of life decisions.
 Fortunately, Washington law gives individuals a broad range of alternatives when confronting these issues.

 A health care directive (sometimes referred to as a “Living Will”) is a patient’s written instructions to their physician regarding authorizing the withholding or withdrawal of life sustaining treatment when the patient is in a terminal or permanently unconscious condition.
 The right is codified in Washington law at RCW 70.122.